NetDancerGames/SnapBright/README.md

 Minimal CPU and RAM footprint.
 You won’t even notice it’s running in the background.

 <h4>Quick Power Control</h4>
-Easily turn off monitors with a click to save energy or reduce distractions.
+Easily turn off monitors with a single click to save energy or reduce distractions.

 <h4>Clean & Simple</h4>
 No bloatware or complicated menus, just the tools you need to stay comfortable while you work or play.